rust-lang/book/src/ch03-04-data-types-in-rust.md

 low-level languages, this kind of check is not done, and when you provide an incorrect index, invalid memory can be accessed.
 Rust protects us against this kind of error by immediately exiting instead of allowing the memory access and continuing.
-We'll discuss more of Rust’s error handling in Chapter xx.
+We'll discuss more of Rust’s error handling in Chapter XX.